Update made to this guidance

 Standard small cost payment

-A standard payment of $20.00 per fortnight is payable to caregivers at the same time as the fortnightly board allowance to enable the caregiver to pay for additional small items te tamaiti or rangatahi needs.
+A standard payment of $10.00 per week is payable to caregivers at the same time as the board allowance to enable the caregiver to pay for additional small items te tamaiti or rangatahi needs.

 Small cost items could include: